dhfbk/creep-image-dataset/README.md

-# Multimodal dataset of potentially offensive comments to images
+# Multimodal dataset of potentially offensive comments and images

 In order to study online hate speech, the availability of datasets containing the linguistic phenomena of interest are of crucial importance.